rezasoumi/rezasoumi.github.io/README.md

 This project is a secure messenger application designed to provide end-to-end encryption for communication between users in a command prompt environment.
 Users can send messages securely to each other, ensuring the confidentiality and integrity of their conversations.
 The application utilizes RSA and Diffie-Hellman key exchange to establish secure communication channels. more details are available in the GitHub repo.

 ### Another Projects
 I have a collection of projects available in my GitHub repository that I completed during my bachelor's journey.
-These projects include an Internet of Medical Project(IOMT), a Cooking Website Project, a Decaf Compiler Project, a Python Interpreter, and a Simple Telegram bot.
+These projects include a Cooking Website Project, a Decaf Compiler Project, a Python Interpreter, and a Simple Telegram bot.

 ## Volunteering
 ### Volunteer Teaching Assistant